This site contains affiliate links. As an Amazon Associate, I earn a commission from qualifying purchases at no extra cost to you.

 Some of us enjoy altering the natural appearance of our hair whether by dyeing, bleaching, or highlighting.

-It’s important we learn the effect that chlorinated and seawater has on such altered hair.
+It’s important we learn the effect that chlorinated and seawater have on such altered hair.

 Knowledge is power and once we know, we can take the necessary steps to combat or even prevent these effects.